tfabris/BlueGigaEmpeg/README.md

 USB cable.

 Launch the Arduino Serial Monitor feature from the Arduino IDE.
-This is done by selecting "Tools" Then "Serial Monitor".
+This is done by selecting "Tools", then "Serial Monitor".
 Configure it to 115200 BPS, and now you should see some serial port output from the Arduino.
 If you don't already see this, try closing and re-opening the Serial Monitor.